lqc/thinkcspy/source/lists.rst

            that = this
            print("Test 2: {0}".format(this is that))

-   Provide a *detailed* explaination of the results.
+   Provide a *detailed* explanation of the results.

 #.
 Lists can be used to represent mathematical *vectors*.
 In this exercise
    and several that follow you will write functions to perform standard